Line Training

 -

-Tasmania's ocean ranges from 10-17°C depending on season.
-A good 5mm wetsuit with hood, gloves, and socks is essential for comfort during 1.5 hours in the water.
+Tasmania's ocean ranges from 9-18°C depending on season.
+A good 5mm (minimum) open cell wetsuit with hood, gloves, and socks is reccomended for comfort during the 2 hours in the water.

 -

-No, this is ongoing skills practice and depth work for certified divers.
-It's the training you do after certification to maintain and improve your abilities.
+No, this is ongoing skills practice and depth work for certified divers or If you need to complete your course depth goals.

 Why choose Us